WalletConnect/walletconnect-specs/auth/session-proposal-overview.md

 ---

 ### 2.12.
-TODO: Extensions merged with to namespace
+TODO: Extensions MAY/MUST NOT be merged into namespace
 Requested proposal namespaces:
 ```json
 {